polettix/ETOOBUSY/_posts/2019-09-29-troubleshooting-pods-and-containers.md

-**The commands and examples in this section assume that the invoked programs (`/bin/sh` or `/bin/bash` in the examples) are part of the container's filesystem.**
+**The commands and examples in this section assume that the invoked programs (`/bin/sh` or `/bin/bash` in the examples) are part of the container's filesystem.** See section [Bringing Some Tools](#bringing-some-tools) below if you need to put either one in the container's filesystem.

 ### Docker

 At the most basic level, you can ask [Docker][]'s `docker` to execute a program inside a running container.
-This means that you can invoke a shell inside the container, provided that you also pass command-line parameters `-i` and '-t' to get an interactive terminal.
+This means that you can invoke a shell inside the container, provided that you also pass command-line parameters `-i` and `-t` to get an interactive terminal.
 So, as a starting point, just try this:

 {% highlight bash %}